provenance-io/provenance/x/hold/spec/04_events.md

 | amount        | string of coins newly placed on hold    |
 | reason        | human readable string                   |

-Both values are wrapped in double quotes.
+All values are wrapped in double quotes.

 Example: